yangkevin2/emnlp22-re3-story-generation/README.md

 * Increase `--max-beam-size` (defaults to 1) to turn on a passage-level variable-size beam search procedure based on the rerankers.
 This is off for the paper experiments (makes the system several times slower) but should improve performance a bit.
 * Change `--fixed-outline-length` (defaults to 3) to set a desired length for your outline (i.e., how many numbered items it will have) or set it to -1 to accept variable length.
 * Change `--max-continuation-substeps` (defaults to 4) and `--generation-max-length` (defaults to 256) to change how much story text to write for each numbered item of the outline.
 With the default settings, it will write four 256-token passages for each.
-* For the longer story in Appendix K of the paper, we added `--outline-levels 2 --fixed-outline-length -1 --continuation-threshold 0.5 --max-continuation-substeps 5` which (1) generates a 2-level outline (note: the current version of this generates somewhat repetitive plans sometimes) and (2) dynamically decides when to move on to the next part of the outline during story generation based on reranker scores, instead of just using a fixed length for each part of the outline.
+* For the longer story in Appendix L of the paper, we added `--outline-levels 2 --fixed-outline-length -1 --continuation-threshold 0.5 --max-continuation-substeps 5` which (1) generates a 2-level outline (note: the current version of this generates somewhat repetitive plans sometimes) and (2) dynamically decides when to move on to the next part of the outline during story generation based on reranker scores, instead of just using a fixed length for each part of the outline.
 * Set `--log-level` to be something between 21 and 25 to vary the verbosity of logging (higher = less verbose).

 ### Baselines